From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 }, 0);

-The tradeoff is straightforward:
+The tradeoff is simple:

 • Pipelines optimise for understanding